stefanzero/airTableData/README.md

 A new base called "Untitled Base" will open

-Click "Untiled Base" and rename it "ClassDirectory"
+Click "Untitled Base" and rename it "ClassDirectory"

 Copy the URL and paste into the node program. https://airtable.com/app1iHuo66LG7u6ph/tblvv6DdLRlTdPSRa/viwyrS9HpkpEq5tFI?blocks=hide